wilkie/blog/posts/djehuty.md

 To sum up, unlike the normal use of the internet and hypermedia, we want to retrieve something that fulfills a behavior through a specification, not retrieve something of a particular name.
 This network is peer-driven and content-driven, although the specifics of how this would be done are beyond my expertise.

 ## Technical merit

+Through the design and implementation of such an infrastructure, we can achieve many technical goals that are far more difficult otherwise.
+This is due to the emphasis on benchmarking and scientific measurement over human expression and abstractions.

 ### Science to automate optimizations of software structure